-- There was a significant positive association between the use of Kami and student outcomes on the STAR Reading test.
-Daily usage of Kami during the school year is associated with a 4 percentile test score gain. - The impact was greater for English language learners (ELL) compared to non-ELL students. - There were no significant differences between students of different races/ethnicities.
+- There was a significant positive association between the use of Kami and student outcomes on the district-administered STAR Reading benchmark test.
+Daily usage of Kami during the school year is associated with a 4 percentile test score gain. - The association between Kami usage and student achievement was greater for English language learners (ELL) compared to non-ELL students. - There were no significant differences between students of different races/ethnicities.